damiancalabresi/msml602-final-project/MSML602 - Damian Calabresi - Final Project - Report.md

 #### 1. Women Peace and Security Index vs Freedom in the World

-The correlation between the Women Peace and Security Index and the Freedom in the World democracy index is shown in the following figure:
+The correlation between the Women, Peace and Security Index (WPS) and the Freedom in the World democracy index is illustrated below:

 ![10-wps-correlation.png](report-images/10-wps-correlation.png)

-The correlation of specific fields like "access_to_justice", the WPS index, and "financial_inclusion" is strong and visually represented.
-Deeper analysis of the dataset and the origin of the data demonstrated that the Women Peace and Security Index conducts surveys to gather the data, which don't compare the situation of men and women in the same country.
-For example, the "access_to_justice" is defined based on how many women replied feeling safe to go to the justice, but this is mostly correlated with the overall judiciary system of the country, not the situation of women, which is strictly related to the democracy levels.
+Strong correlations are observed between specific indicators—such as access_to_justice, the overall WPS index, and financial_inclusion—and the democracy index.
+However, a deeper examination of the dataset reveals important limitations.
+The WPS index is survey-based and does not explicitly compare the status of women relative to men within each country.
+For instance, access_to_justice is measured by the percentage of women who report feeling safe accessing justice, which is more closely tied to the overall strength of the judiciary than to gender-specific legal protections.
+As a result, this index may reflect general governance quality more than gender-specific disparities.

 #### 2. Women, Business and the Law vs Democracy

-Support Vector Machine run on the Women, Business and the Law and the Freedom in the World datasets is shown in the following figure:
+Support Vector Machine (SVM) analysis using the Women, Business and the Law (WBL) and Freedom in the World datasets produced the following classification:

 ![11-wbl-svm.png](report-images/11-wbl-svm.png)

-Linear, Radial, and Polynomial kernels were used to run the SVM algorithm.
-The best results were obtained with the Radial kernel.
-The confusion matrix for these kernels is shown here:
+Three kernel types—Linear, Radial, and Polynomial—were tested.
+The Radial kernel yielded the best performance.
+The corresponding confusion matrix is shown below:

 ![12-wbl-svm-conf.png](report-images/12-wbl-svm-conf.png).

-The following countries are identified as false positives:
+The following countries were identified as false positives (i.e., countries with high women’s rights scores but classified as non-democracies):

 Bolivarian Republic of Venezuela, Russian Federation, Republic of Belarus, Republic of Armenia, Republic of Azerbaijan, Republic of Côte d'Ivoire, Burkina Faso, Republic of Liberia, Togolese Republic, Federal Republic of Nigeria, Gabonese Republic, Central African Republic, Republic of Uganda, United Republic of Tanzania, Republic of Rwanda, Federal Democratic Republic of Ethiopia, Republic of Angola, Republic of Mozambique, Republic of Zambia, Republic of Zimbabwe, Republic of Namibia, Republic of Seychelles, United Arab Emirates, Republic of Tajikistan, Kyrgyz Republic, Republic of Uzbekistan, Republic of Kazakhstan, People's Republic of China, Kingdom of Bhutan, Federal Democratic Republic of Nepal, Kingdom of Cambodia, Lao People's Democratic Republic, Socialist Republic of Vietnam, Republic of Singapore, Solomon Islands, Republic of Fiji, Kingdom of Tonga, Independent State of Samoa

 #### 3. Women, Business and the Law and Religious Diversity Index vs Democracy

-The Religious Diversity Index predictor and the features indicating the majority religion of each country were added to the dataset.
+The Religious Diversity Index predictor and the features indicating the majority religion of each country were incorporated to the dataset.
 The following figure shows the correlation between the Women, Business and the Law index and the Democracy index:

 ![13-wbl-rdi-svm.png](report-images/13-wbl-rdi-svm.png)